 If you're able to see this message, your browser can't display our design information.
 You might have style sheets disabled, or your browser might not be compliant with current Web standards.
 If you are using Netscape/Internet Explorer 4 or earlier, we recommend upgrading your Web browser.

 Beginning in 1987, the City of North Las Vegas and the Las Vegas Valley Water District – both SNWA agencies – began pumping treated Colorado River water into the valley’s primary groundwater aquifer in years when Nevada’s Colorado River allocation exceeded demand.

-The two agencies have stored more than 330,000 acre-feet (more than 104 billion gallons) of water in the local groundwater basin for future use.
+- Currently stores approximately 337,000 acre-feet of water in the local groundwater basin for future use.

 - Is "artificially recharged" by injecting treated Colorado River water directly into the aquifer via wells.